viblo/pymunk/README.rst

 Pymunk has been used with success in many projects, big and small.
 For example:
 2 Pyweek game competition winners, more than 10 published scientific papers and even in a self-driving car simulation!
-See the Showcases section on the pymunk webpage for some examples.
+See the Showcases section on the Pymunk webpage for some examples.

 2007 - 2017, Victor Blomqvist - vb@viblo.se, MIT License